The Jewish Coalition for Disaster Response

 The Jewish Coalition for Disaster Response (JCDR), established in 1994 and coordinated by the JDC, provides a unified Jewish response to natural and manmade disasters on behalf of its constituent organizations, which together represent the full spectrum of Jewish life.
 In June 2013, the Jewish Coalition for Syrian Refugees was convened to raise funds and awareness of the dire situation facing the rapidly growing number of civilians fleeing Syria’s expanding civil war.
 Since then, it has taken a leading role in providing an apolitical, nonpartisan Jewish humanitarian response to their plight.

-- To date, $1.6 million has been raised and over $1.4 million has been allocated to a wide range of partners and programs that are responding to refugee needs.
+- To date, more than $1.7 million has been raised and over $1.4 million has been allocated to a wide range of partners and programs that are responding to refugee needs.

 Focusing initially on Jordan, and working through established partner agencies like Unicef and the International Rescue Committee (IRC) that were already on the ground, the Coalition provided more than $500,000 in critical medical, nutritional, and psychosocial care for the most vulnerable.